alinex/node-book/doc/develop/npm.md

 See the usage below.

+__New in npm 5__

+- standardised lockfile `package-lock.json` is supported
+- `--save` is no longer necessary but `--save-dev` and `--save-optional` have to be used if needed
+- speeding up installation by using symlinks to centralized store
+- toplevel `preinstall` scripts now run before anything else
+- added `prepack` and `postpack`, which will not run on install only on publish
+- `prepublishOnly` now runs before the tarball to publish is created
+- optimized output
+- lots of other fixes and optimization

 ## Yarn

 [Yarn](https://yarnpkg.com) is an alternative JavaScript package manager built by Facebook, Google, Exponent and Tilde.
 Yarn is only a new CLI client that fetches modules from the npm registry.
+But now with the upcoming npm 5 shipped with Node 8 the differences are smelting down.

 __yarn.lock__